 Gap tasks: maximising the impact of Work Groups

 Work Groups, run by Mastery Specialists, have enabled the principles and practices of mastery to spread through primary schools across the country.
-With more than 250 Work Groups (also known as Teacher Research Groups or TRGs) already up and running by 2017-18, hundreds of teachers are now meeting regularly and working collaboratively to explore teaching for mastery approaches in their own classrooms and beyond, impacting on many thousands of pupils.
+With more than 250 Work Groups (also known as Teacher Research Groups or TRGs) already up and running by 2018, hundreds of teachers are now meeting regularly and working collaboratively to explore teaching for mastery approaches in their own classrooms and beyond, impacting on many thousands of pupils.
 In between each Work Group meeting, participants engage in gap tasks.
-Gap tasks are classroom-based activities designed to be implemented and developed in the ‘gap’ between face-to-face Work Group meetings, which mean that teachers can explore the principles of mastery through ‘hands on’ approaches with their own classes, then discuss outcomes, successes and ideas at the next Work Group meeting.
+Gap tasks are classroom-based activities designed to be implemented and developed in the ‘gap’ between face-to-face Work Group meetings.
+They mean that teachers can explore the principles of mastery through ‘hands on’ approaches with their own classes, then discuss outcomes, successes and ideas at the next Work Group meeting.

 Gap tasks – what, why, how?

 The Work Group at Gorse Hill is holding its fourth meeting and the day begins with an excited buzz as the teachers involved start by sharing how the gap tasks they have been trialling have impacted on their own pupils.
 Everyone quickly acknowledges that, although their school settings differ, they have more in common than they may have first thought.
-Jacqui Hennessy, Maths Lead and Y6 teacher at Swindon Academy (Primary Phase) in Wiltshire, says that:
+Jacqui Hennessy, Maths Lead and Year 6 teacher at Swindon Academy (Primary Phase) in Wiltshire, says that:

 Listening to different schools from different contexts at the Work Group actually makes you realise that we share many of the same issues.
 It is very encouraging to hear a range of different schools all experiencing the same things and collaborating on finding solutions.